 Discussion

-We investigated the effect of starting age of learning on adult learners’ test performances in large-scale language testing data for Dutch as an additional language for more than 50,000 learners from a broad subject population that includes 50 L1 language backgrounds.
-We focused on learners with an age of arrival of 18 years and older, which is outside of the disputed range of the critical period (cf. Hartshorne et al., 2018).
+We investigated the effect of starting age or age of onset of learning on adult learners’ test performances in large-scale language testing data for Dutch as an additional language for more than 50,000 learners from a broad subject population that includes 50 L1 language backgrounds.
 The rich and diversified language testing data made it attainable to track age-related decline across many different L1s and a broad range of starting ages of acquisition.
 We first discuss our findings in relation to our three hypotheses.
 We also evaluate our approach in general versus experimental and classroom studies and the value of our approach in understanding the role of age in adult language learning.
 We conclude by pointing out the educational and societal consequences of our findings.

-First, we found, in line with our first hypothesis, an overall monotonically declining age effect in adulthood starting at least before 30 and sometimes at 20 years of age at arrival, conforming to the general pattern found for fluid-like cognitive abilities with a peak around the age of 25 and a linear decline subsequently (Craik & Bialystok, 2006; Li et al., 2004).
-Growing older can be beneficial until somewhere in the earlier stages of adulthood, after which monotonic decline starts.
+First, we found, in line with our first hypothesis, an overall monotonically declining age effect in adulthood.
+The monotonic decline starts at least before 30 and sometimes at 20 years of age at arrival, complying with the general pattern found for many more cognitive abilities with a peak around the age of 25 and a linear decline subsequently (Craik & Bialystok, 2006; Li et al., 2004).
+Growing older can be beneficial until somewhere in the earlier stages of adulthood, after which monotonic decline starts in many biological resources.
 Notably, peak performance differed only slightly between the four basic language skills.
-It seems worthwhile to compare these peak performances to those of other abilities that draw on different sorts of cognitive resources, since Ln learning draws more heavily on higher-level, experience-based comprehension skills compared to, e.g., lower-level digit and symbol manipulation skills that are typically associated with fluid cognition.
-We found the same pattern when we looked at age at time of testing instead of age at arrival.
+It seems worthwhile to compare those peak performances to those of other abilities that draw on different sorts of cognitive resources, since Ln learning draws more heavily on higher-level, experience-based comprehension skills compared to, e.g., lower-level digit and symbol manipulation skills that are typically associated with fluid cognition.

 Second, in line with our second hypothesis, we found a more outspoken negative aging effect for speaking compared to listening, writing, and reading.
-It is unwarranted to distinguish between productive and receptive skills or between online and offline skills.
-The stronger negative effect for speaking may reflect a stronger reliance on fluid-like cognitive resources because of its online as well as productive properties.
-Learners in this study have acquired relatively high-level literacy skills already through education and acculturation, since the exam is targeted at learners who intend to enrol in higher-level education in the Netherlands, or who have a higher-level occupation.
-Literacy skills, being firmly established experience-based, might help to compensate for aging effects in offline or receptive skills, flattening its effect, especially when linguistic distances are small (Umanath & Marsh, 2014).
-These latter patterns seem to shift more to the pattern of available experience-based resources with a peak at middle ages and a decline more moderately than fluid-like abilities (Hultsch et al., 1998; Li et al., 2004; Schaie, 2012).
+The stronger negative effect for speaking may reflect a stronger reliance on more cognitive resources because of its online productive properties.
+Learners in our study had acquired relatively high-level literacy skills already through education, since the exam is targeted at learners who intend to enrol in higher-level education in the Netherlands, or who have a higher-level occupation.
+Literacy skills, being firmly established through long term experiences, might help to compensate for aging effects in offline or receptive skills, flattening its effect, especially when linguistic distances are small (Umanath & Marsh, 2014).
+These latter patterns seem to shift more to the pattern of available experience-based resources with a peak at middle ages and a decline more moderately than biological resources (Hultsch et al., 1998; Li et al., 2004; Schaie, 2012).